Vyakoo/fishing-minecraft-bot-mineflayer/README.md

 port: 5000, //port if you have a local server
 username: 'bot',
 });
-4. Write node index in the console.js
+4. Write node index in the console.js.
+5. 5.
+Write to the minecraft chat start fishing, or if you need to stop fishing stop fishing.
 Done

 RU